timescale/timescaledb/README.md

     );
     ```

-- Create a policy to enable columnstore for chunks that are older than seven days automatically:
+- Create a policy to automatically convert chunks in row format that are older than seven days to chunks in the columnar format:

     ```sql
     SELECT add_compression_policy('conditions', INTERVAL '7 days');